Pathak94/electronut.github.io/tinyDriver/index.md

 - Autonomous 2WD robot with ultrasonic sensor
 - A laser display that syncs to audio input
 - A mechanical iris controlled by a stepper motor
-- A soldenoid based drum machine
+- A solenoid based drum machine

 [1]: http://electronut.in/attiny10-hello/
 [2]: http://electronut.in/attiny85-mma7660/